WaleedAljomah/DS_Research_heart-failure-death-predection/README.md

 #### Why is it important to predict bad prognosis in heart failure patients?

-Decompensated heart failure lead to multiple admissions, which a burden on health system and to the patients socioeconomic status.
-Advanced heart failure indicators as high creatinine and presence of diabetes and arrhythmias which is the leading cause of sudden cardiac death.
+Decompensated heart failure lead to multiple admissions, which is a burden both on a health system and to the patients.